 When most people look at their insurance paperwork they are confused, because they think the insurance company deducted their deductible from the money the insurance company has sent them.
 However, the deductible is the amount that the homeowner is responsible for paying directly to the contractor.
 The insurance company subtracts the homeowners deductible amount on the paperwork from the total amount the insurance company allows for the claim, since the homeowner will pay their deductible directly to the contractor.
 The balance after subtracting what the homeowner will pay directly to the contractor as a deductible, is the total amount the insurance company will actually pay for the claim.

 It is always prudent to get more than one estimate.
 However, when insurance is paying for the work, the dollar amount of the estimate is not very important as long as it is equal to or less than the insurance company estimate.
-In all such cases, with Bonner Built, at the most you will only be paying your deductible, so your cost with us will be what the insurance company pays.
+In all such cases, with HRI Roofing and Construction LLC, at the most you will only be paying your deductible, and we work with your insurance to cover the rest.
 Therefore, your decision should be based on going with the contractor that you feel most comfortable with and whom you feel will perform the best job.

 Usually this is because of something the insurance adjuster missed in the scope of work to be completed.
 We can almost always work something out with the insurance company.
 We will submit what is called a “supplement” with documentation in the form of pictures, measurements and paperwork.
 The insurance company will review the supplement and upon approval, send a check for the additional monies needed to make the repairs.